 Wrens and Robins have really enjoyed learning the story of the 'Little Red Hen'.
 In the story, the bull, the cat and the mouse are far too lazy to help The Little Red Hen plant and cut the wheat, carry it to the mill or bake the bread.
 But they are only too willing to help her eat it!
 We have created a whole class story map to help the children re-tell the story and we have been starting to learn actions for our story retelling.
-We will be practising for a special performance to the children's Year 6 buddies next week.
+The children are super story tellers!